vaib-dev/Courses/5-dbms/2-data-modeling.md

 It eliminates the duplicate tuples(rows).
 It is denoted by ∪.

        Notation: R ∪ S
    A union operation must hold the following condition:
-       1.R and S must have the attribute of the same number.
+    1. R and S must have the attribute of the same number.
-       2.Duplicate tuples are eliminated automatically.
+    2. Duplicate tuples are eliminated automatically.

    Example: **DEPOSITOR RELATION**

    | CUSTOMER_NAME | ACCOUNT_NO |